-*Ryuko Reid is a British-Japanese violinist, who started playing the violin from the early age of five.
+by Ryuko Reid, a British-Japanese violinist, who started playing the violin from the early age of five.
 In 2010 she completed her master’s degree at the Royal Northern College of Music (UK).
-Ryuko is resident violin teacher at the Muziekschool Amstelveen and regularly volunteers with Musicians Without Borders, including our partner program Sounds of Palestine.
+Ryuko is resident violin teacher at the Muziekschool Amstelveen and regularly volunteers with Musicians Without Borders.

 The final note of the concert is played, and they bow, like all children do, excited by the attention but a little hesitant of how to do it in unison.
 They look to the public, beaming with pride from their music making, and wave to the people they know.